ProFormA/proformaxml/Whitepaper_SubmissionResponse.md

 - **format**

     The format element specifies the content type of the response, which may come in two different types.
 For compatibility reasons, an LMS can prefer one format over the other.
 The grader should comply with the requested format.
-When the LMS submits a HTTP request (such as a GET request) to the grader, the grader should return the response as the requested format and indicate the type used in the `Content-Type` field of the HTTP header to let the LMS know how to interpret the body of the response resource.
+When the LMS submits a HTTP request (such as a GET request) to the grader, the grader should return the response in the requested format (xml or zip) and indicate the type used in the `Content-Type` field of the HTTP header to let the LMS know how to interpret the body of the response resource.

     * **xml**